-Grokhovsky works in installation, performance, sculpture, video, painting and drawing, exploring ideas of gender and identity construction, alienation, labor and the self.
+Grokhovsky works in installation, performance, sculpture, video, painting and drawing, exploring ideas of gender and identity construction, alienation, labor, history and the self.
 Through research and autobiographical experience, Grokhovsky crafts alter-ego characters, through which she examines and underscores stereotypes, assumptions, prejudices and injustice.
 She is interested in the histories of migration and displacement, whilst enacting the bodies of the historically oppressed, in relation to the preconceived social order.
 Many of her projects deal with protest and freedom through failure, via radical and humorous actions, personas and costume: reclaiming the body through pleasure, chaos and refusal, residing in the space between kitsch and grotesque.
-From writing, research, drawing, collage and painting, sourcing of found and discarded materials to sculptural performative objects, masks and sets, performances live and for video and photo, Grokhovsky’s work occupies a circular interdisciplinary territory of making.
-The process culminates in immersive mixed media site responsive installations, vieoworks and performances, exploring politics of defiance to the prescribed ideals of normative existence, through the feminist lenz.
+From writing, research, drawing, collage and painting, sourcing of found and discarded materials to sculptural performative objects, masks and sets, performances live, for video and photo, Grokhovsky’s work occupies an interdisciplinary territory of making.
+The extensive process culminates in immersive mixed media site responsive installations, vieoworks and performances, exploring politics of defiance to the prescribed ideals of normative existence, through the feminist lenz.